lz356/intelcamp_S2S_beta/README.md

 `S2S/S2S_Cafe_Synthetic_Cafe_GitHub.ipynb` is the notebook to demonstrate the algorithms performance in two NREL buildings

 `S2S/S2S_Self_Defined_Data_GitHub.ipynb.ipynb` is the notebook to use your own data to run under this algorithm.
+Follow the instructions in the notebook to correctly prepare your own data to be run successfully in the code.